space-concordia-robotics/robotics-prototype/README.md

 ```
 A local repository should now be created. `robotics-prototype` is the root directory for this project.

+If you do not have access to the GitLab repository, you will not be able to successfully authenticate to clone `rover2018-elec`.
+This is fine as long as you do not need the PDS code.

+If you have access to the GitLab repository, you will need additional setups for GitLab pulling and pushing.
+Please see [how to create and add your SSH key](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) and [this](https://stackoverflow.com/questions/47860772/gitlab-remote-http-basic-access-denied-and-fatal-authentication/51133684#51133684) issue you may encounter

 ### Setup [virtualenv](https://docs.python.org/3.6/library/venv.html#modulevenvhttps://virtualenv.pypa.io/en/stable/userguide/)
 ```
 $ cd robotics-prototype